-Required texts: These texts are available at campus book stores and packaged together at a reduced rate.
-Once I receive additional desk copies, I will put them on Reserve in Anderson Library.
-Please wait until week three before looking at the library, as the paperwork takes time.
+Required texts: These texts are available at campus bookstores and packaged together at a reduced rate.
+The books are also available on Reserve in Anderson Library.

 Boyer, Clark, Haltunnen, et al, The Enduring Vision: A History of the American People, Vol. 1: to 1877, (Cengage Advantage, 2011, 7th edition)